ik5xmk/Bot-systems-check/README.md

 First step, create a Telegram Bot: contact the father of all bots, @BotFather, on telegram.

 By typing "/newbot" the BotFather will ask you for a name to assign to your bot, you can use whatever you want.
-Then you will need to assign them a username that ends with the word "bot":
+Then you will need to assign them a username that ends with the word "bot", for example:

-for example

-name: my_control
+name: <b>my_control</b>

-username: my_control_bot
+username: <b>my_control_bot</b>

-If everything is available for use, a Token will be communicated (take note!!).
+If everything is available for use, a Token will be communicated (<b>take note!!</b>).

 Now you need to create a channel on Telegram, as a type: public.
 Click on the name of the newly created channel at the top and select administrators, then add administrator.
 Add the bot you created just now as a contact by searching for it by typing @my_control_bot for example.